 Led by the Chinese Communist Party, the anti-Japanese guerrillas launched guerrilla attacks against the Japanese all over the region of Hong Kong during the Japanese occupation period (1941-1945), and rescued Chinese intellectuals and international friends.
 They formed the Hong Kong-Kowloon Independent Brigade of the East River Column, dealt a great blow to Japanese rule in Hong Kong, and contributed much to China's resistance efforts against Japanese aggression.
 The Hong Kong Museum of History compiles a collection of papers which are contributions from Hong Kong and mainland scholars, as well as veteran fighters of the former Hong Kong-Kowloon Independent Brigade.
 This book illustrates the significant role played by the Brigade in the war of resistance against the Japanese.

 Archery Traditions of Asia (Sold out)

 This publication is complied to complement the thematic exhibition of the same title displayed at the Hong Kong Museum of Coastal Defence from 2003 to 2009 and to let the readers have a better understanding of the development and features of the Asian traditional archery.
 Supplemented with colourful drawings and photographs, it introduces the historical development of bows and arrows, the differences between modern bows and traditional bows, the physics of the Chinese traditional bows, the making of traditional bows and arrows, famous Chinese archery inventions, Chinese archery technique and the living traditional archery in other Asian cultures.

-If interested, please approach the Museum Shop at Hong Kong Museum of History (100 Chatham Road South, Tsim Sha Tsui, Kowloon) for purchasing of the above publications.
+If interested, please approach the Museum Shop at the Hong Kong Museum of History (100 Chatham Road South, Tsim Sha Tsui, Kowloon) for purchasing the above publications.
 Museum Pass holder is eligible for a 10% discount on each purchase.